ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The `index-selector` applied with a `quoted-member-name` to an object selects the node of the corresponding member value from it, if and only if that object has a member with that name.
-The behaviour is unpredictable if the object has duplicate names.
 Nothing is selected from a value that is not a object.

 The `index-selector` applied with an `element-index` to an array selects an array element using a zero-based index.